 The cause of encephalitis lethargica is unknown.
-Between 1917 to 1928, an epidemic of encephalitis lethargica spread throughout the world, but no recurrence of the epidemic has since been reported.
-Postencephalitic Parkinson's disease may develop after a bout of encephalitis—sometimes as long as a year after the illness.
+An epidemic of encephalitis lethargica occurred from 1917 to 1928, but no recurrence of the epidemic has since been reported.
+It was possible for Postencephalitic Parkinson's disease to develop after a bout of encephalitis—sometimes as long as a year after the illness.

-The course of encephalitis lethargica varies depending upon complications or accompanying disorders.
+Treatment for encephalitis lethargica is symptomatic and may include Levodopa and other anti-Parkinson drugs.
+The course of the disease varies depending upon complications or accompanying disorders.

 How can I or my loved one help improve care for people with encephalitis lethargica?